 Born in London, Bernardine Evaristo (1959– ) studied at Rose Bruford College of Speech and Drama and went on to co-found the Theatre of Black Women in 1982.
 Her focus then shifted from performance to writing, and she has gone on to publish seven books of poetry and prose, as well as gaining a PhD in Creative Writing from Goldsmiths, University of London.
 She has won numerous literary awards, and her verse novel, The Emperor’s Babe was selected by The Times as one of the ‘100 Best Books of the Decade’ in 2010.
+In 2019, she was awarded the Booker Prize for her novel, Girl, Woman, Other.
 She is currently Professor of Creative Writing at Brunel University London.

 [Evaristo’s] narratives raise crucial questions around what it means to be ‘here’, producing post-national landscapes in which Britain appears as the crossroads for a series of global movements and migrations.